paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 Section, as added by Pub.
 L. 115–282, is based on acts June 15, 1917, ch.
 30, title II, § 1, 40 Stat.
 220; Aug.
 9, 1950, ch.
 656, § 1, 64 Stat.
 427; Sept.
 26, 1950, ch.
 1049, § 2(b), 64 Stat.
 1038; Pub.
 L. 96–70, title III, § 3302(a), Sept.
 27, 1979, 93 Stat.
 498; Pub.
 L. 104–208, div.
 C, title VI, § 649, Sept.
 30, 1996, 110 Stat.
 3009–711; Pub.
 L. 108–293, title II, § 223, Aug.
 9, 2004, 118 Stat.
 1040; Pub.
 L. 115–232, div.
 C, title XXXV, § 3548(a), Aug.
 13, 2018, 132 Stat.
 2328; Pub.
 L. 115–282, title IV, § 407(b)(1)–(4), Dec.
 4, 2018, 132 Stat.
 4267, which was formerly classified to [section 191 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section191&num=0&edition=prelim), War and National Defense, before being transferred to this chapter and renumbered as this section.
 Prior to such renumbering and transfer, section 3548(a) of Pub.
 L. 115–232 amended section 1 of title II of act June 15, 1917, by substituting “the Secretary of the department in which the Coast Guard is operating” for “the Secretary of the Treasury” in the first par.
 Subsequently, section 407(b)(2) of Pub.
 L. 115–282 directed striking out “of the Treasury” but could not be executed because of the amendment by Pub.
 L. 115–232.
 Section 407(b)(3) of Pub.
 L. 115–282 further directed striking out “of the department in which the Coast Guard is operating”, which appeared in two places following the amendment by Pub.
 L. 115–232, but the amendment did not specify where the deletion should occur.
 The amendment was executed by striking out such phrase following “regulations to the Secretary” in concluding provisions, to reflect the probable intent of Congress.

 #### Amendments
+2025—Pub.
+L. 119–60 inserted “or cyber incidents, or transnational organized crime, or foreign state threats,” after “threatened war, or invasion, or insurrection, or subversive activity,” in introductory provisions.

 2021—Pub.
 L. 116–283 substituted “immediate Federal response, the Secretary of the department in which the Coast Guard is operating may make, subject to the approval” for “immediate Federal response, the Secretary of the department in which the Coast Guard is operating may make, subject to the approval” in introductory provisions and “authority to issue such rules and regulations to the Secretary of the department in which the Coast Guard is operating.
 Any appropriation” for “authority to issue such rules and regulations to the Secretary.
 Any appropriation” in concluding provisions.
 See Codification note above.

 #### Proc.
 No. 6867.
 Declaration of National Emergency and Invocation of Emergency Authority Relating to Regulation of Anchorage and Movement of Vessels